Hulftegg Pass

 It connects Mühlrüti in the municipality of Mosnang and Steg in the municipality of Fischenthal in the Töss Valley.
+The road is also served by a PostAuto bus route that operates between Bütschwil railway station and the pass summit, which is extended to Steg during the warmer months.

-The pass lies between the Toggenburg in St. Gallen and the valley of the Töss River in Zürich.
+The pass lies between the Toggenburg region in the canton of St. Gallen and the Töss Valley in the canton of Zurich.
 The pass road has a maximum grade of 10 percent.
-At the summit is a popular restaurant.
+At the summit, located in the canton of St. Gallen, there is a popular restaurant, called Gasthaus Hulftegg, with a large parking lot and nearby bus stop.
 From the pass, there are hiking trails to climb the surrounding peaks, including the Hörnli and the Schnebelhorn.